enkelprifti98/metal-isometric-xepa/README.md

 TLDR: Custom iPXE + Rescue mode / Alpine Linux + KVM hypervisor + IOMMU / VFIO PCI Passthrough + GUI + Web Browser

-Equinix Metal provides the option of deploying instances with the Custom iPXE Operating System which is effectively a bare metal node with empty local disks.
+Equinix Metal provides the option of deploying instances with the Custom iPXE Operating System which is effectively a bare metal node with empty local storage drives.

 Once provisioned, we can then switch over to Rescue Mode which reboots the server into an in-memory Alpine Linux environment.